rooch-network/rooch/docs/design/storage_abstraction.md

 The above methods can replace the global storage instructions in Move, so that all storage-related operations in Move are ultimately unified to Operations on Tables.

 At the same time,this approach also solves a reference problem in Move whereby developers cannot return a reference borrowed through the `borrow_global<T>` instruction in their methods, since this reference is created out of thin air and cannot be returned as a method return value.
 However, if the reference is borrowed through `StorageContext`, then that goal can be achieved, and the lifetime of the reference is bound to the lifetime of `StorageContext`.
-This eliminates the need for developers to manually track reference lifetimes and ensures the safety of their usage in the Move program.

 In addition, AccountStorage also provides module-related methods, making it easy to deploy Move contracts in Move and allowing developers to use contracts to define contract deployment rules, such as upgrading the contract through DAO governance.